-- 1. Ensure that all staff and volunteers working directly (one to one) with service users have enhanced Disclosure Barring Service checks (DBS) prior to engaging in any work with the organisation and are precluded from involvement in the organisation as appropriate. - 2.
+- Recruit staff safely, ensuring all necessary checks are made and that all staff and volunteers working with service users (either face to face or remotely) have enhanced Disclosure Barring Service checks (DBS) prior to engaging in any work with the organisation and are precluded from involvement in the organisation as appropriate. - 2.
 Provide clear and detailed procedures on decision making, accountability and recording of adult at risk safeguarding situations. - 3.
-Provide thorough and effective training to staff on adult at risk policies and procedures. - 4.
-Appoint a member of staff as Designated Safeguarding Lead and other key members of staff as Safeguarding Advisors.

-- 5. Provide regular and consistent supervision and support to all staff and volunteers who are responsible for the safety and welfare of clients, and will ensure that all supervision offered within the organisation will enable staff to maintain extreme vigilance for indications of abuse. - 6.
-Ensure that all staff are supported through any necessary safeguarding procedures. - 7.
-Ensure that the organisation is able to learn from specific adult at risk situations and review policy and procedures as a result as necessary. - 8.
-Maintain current knowledge of adult at risk safeguarding procedures. - 9.
-Ensure that all staff attend appropriate training as required by the organisation. - 10.
-Recruiting staff safely, ensuring all necessary checks are made.
+Provide thorough and effective training for staff on adult at risk safeguarding, our organisational duties, policies and procedures.
+This includes comprehensive induction training, refresher training every 3 years, and any additional or ongoing training where a need is identified. - 4.
+Appoint a member of staff as Designated Safeguarding Lead and other key members of staff as Safeguarding Advisors. - 5.
+Provide regular and consistent supervision and support to all staff and volunteers who are responsible for the safety and welfare of clients, and ensuring that all supervision offered enables staff to maintain vigilance for indications of abuse. - 6.
+Empower and support staff and volunteers to seek timely advice and guidance from designated Safeguarding Leads and take appropriate action when they suspect an adult is at risk.
+For example, by letting service users know that they are concerned and asking them appropriate and relevant questions. - 7.
+Ensure that the organisation can learn from specific adult at risk situations and review policy and procedures as necessary. - 8.
+Maintain current knowledge of adult at risk safeguarding procedures.